-Jim Brown holds an MBA from Harvard Business School and is a senior financial analyst at Brandes Investment Partners, San Diego.
+Jim Brown holds an MBA from Harvard Business School and is the CEO of the Ayn Rand Institute in Irvine, CA.

 Mikayla Callen studied chemistry at Carroll University in Wisconsin.
 She currently lives in Davis, California and works in the lab for Crew Wine Company.
 She also writes about the philosophy of science on her blog www.mikaylacallen.com.